lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

 The `allocation` attribute is a handle to the allocated memory, which will be used later on to refer to that block and to perform the map and unmap operations.
-This removes the need to get track of the allocated size and the memory handle.Let's review the changes in the constructor:
+This removes the need to get track of the allocated size and the memory handle.
+Let's review the changes in the constructor:

 ```java
 public class VkBuffer {